codingWhale13/MoCoadaptation/README.md

 #### Results

 Unfortunately, using the experience from the replay buffer seems to have no effect.
+For all plots, see the [plots folder](plots).
 In the image below, the red crosses show that learning the 0.6-0.4 preference (60% running) of HalfCheetah works reliably from scratch.
 However, when starting from a different preference (red squares is 30% running, red diamonds is 90% running), we see that steering to the desired new preference of 60% running does not work (no matter if/how the old replay buffer is used):

 -   Steering from 30% running at least increases speed, compared to the very slow movement of the 30% baseline (see blue cross).
 However, the baseline is not achieved so it seems like loading the previous policy and Q-network actually hinders achieving the desired behavior.
 -   Steering from 90% running does not slow down speed (compared to 90% running baseline, green cross), but interestingly increases energy efficiency.
 All 90%->60% runs are in a tight cluster, far away from where we want them to be (the red crosses).